-For all the complaining men do about surrendering their rights, they continue to get married in record numbers.
-Men know there will be adjustments, just as women marry knowing they will have to compromise.
+For all the complaining that men do about surrendering their rights, they continue to get married in record numbers.
+Men know there will be adjustments just as women get married knowing they will have to compromise.
 What women offer that men crave is the ability to arouse feelings that men rarely experience otherwise.
 A woman's smile can soften a man's heart in a moment.
-The curve of the back of her neck and her soft touch are, in many ways, the most powerful forces in the universe.
-Not to say there aren't times that are appropriate for a woman to yell or express anger toward the man she loves; but, as far as which of the two are more powerful, all things being equal, men are disarmed by a woman's softness.
-The reason is: men were designed for combat and women for nurturing.
+The curve of the back of her neck and her soft touch are in many ways one of the most powerful forces in the universe.
+This isn't to say that there aren't times that are appropriate for a woman to yell or express anger toward the man she loves, but as far as which of the two are more powerful; all things being equal, men are disarmed by a woman's softness.
+The reason is because men were designed for combat and women for nurturing.